szeitlin/szeitlin-blog/content/posts/engineering/cross-account-access-aws.md

 and where the pyspark logs and processed output will end up.

 ----------
+I also added a policy to allow the EMR_EC2_DefaultRole to assume the role I had created that had access to the s3 bucket (see the next section for a lot more about IAM roles).

-So I got that far and I was able to launch my cluster as usual, but I was getting Access Denied (403) error on EMR, or an error saying that the EMR_EC2_DefaultRole can’t assume the role I created which has access to the s3 bucket.
+So I got that far and I was able to launch my cluster as usual, but I was getting an Access Denied (403) error on EMR, or an error saying that the EMR_EC2_DefaultRole can’t assume the role I created which has access to the s3 bucket.